Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Introduction

 In this work, we propose a contact patch segmentation algorithm that fuses proximity point clouds and tactile point clouds to detect contact patches of objects in extreme deformations of the sensing membrane.
-This algorithm leverages the multimodality of a large-scale proximity and visuotactile sensor enabled by a novel selectively transmissive soft membrane.
-The proximity depth modality is used to enhance tactile sensing functionality by providing essential object localization and geometry data during contact that is independent from the mechanical behavior of the soft membrane.
-With this key information and collocated proximity and tactile depth sensors, the intersection of the proximity and tactile point clouds provides the contact patch (Figure \ref{fig:fig1}).
-We make three key contributions: \begin{enumerate} \item We present and evaluate our contact patch algorithm across low, medium, and high strain membrane states and against three baselines: proximity-only, tactile-only, and a membrane mechanics model.
-To the best of our knowledge, this is the first contact patch segmentation algorithm that fuses a point cloud proximity modality with tactile sensing. \item We introduce design and fabrication techniques for a multimodal proximity and visuotactile sensor enabled by a selectively transmissive soft membrane. \item We demonstrate applications of our contact patch algorithm in four use cases: varied stiffness membranes, torque and shear-induced out-of-plane membrane deformation, closed loop control for whole body manipulation, and pose estimation. \end{enumerate}
+This algorithm leverages the multimodality of a large-scale proximity and visuotactile sensor enabled by a \textit{selectively transmissive soft membrane}.
+The proximity depth modality is used to enhance tactile sensing functionality by providing essential object localization and geometry data during contact, independent from the mechanical behavior of the soft membrane.
+With this key information and collocated proximity and tactile depth sensors, the intersection of the proximity and tactile point clouds provides the contact patch (Fig. \ref{fig:fig1}).
+We make two key contributions: \begin{enumerate} \item We propose a novel contact patch segmentation algorithm that is \textbf{\textit{independent from mechanics of the deformable membrane}}.
+This simple algorithm enables robustness to challenging deformation states, while still being fast enough for real-time control feedback.
+To the best of our knowledge, this is the first contact patch segmentation algorithm that fuses a point cloud proximity modality with tactile sensing. \item We demonstrate applications of our contact patch algorithm in four use cases: varied stiffness membranes, torque and shear-induced out-of-plane membrane deformation, closed loop control for whole body manipulation, and pose estimation. \end{enumerate}